190n/qohi/README.md

 | run     | 8-bit unsigned integer: run length |
 | integer | 8-bit unsigned integer: some arbitrary value |

-For `integer` symbols, if the integer value to encode is signed (such as the 2-bit signed integers used in `QOI_OP_DIFF`), it is first reinterpreted as an unsigned integer of the same size (using two's complement), and then padded with zeroes to 8 bits.
-For instance, `-1` as a 4-bit signed integer is first written as a 4-bit unsigned integer (`0b1111`), and then padded to 8 bits (`0b00001111`).
+For `integer` symbols, if the integer value to encode is signed (such as the 2-bit signed integers used in `QOI_OP_DIFF`), it is sign-extended to 8 bits if necessary and then reinterpreted as unsigned using two's complement.
+For instance, the difference of `-2` is:

+- 2-bit signed integer: `0b10` = -2
+- 8-bit signed integer: `0b11111110` = -2
+- 8-bit unsigned integer: `0b11111110` = 254

 Here is how each chunk is mapped to symbols: